tpf/tprf-hugo-site/content/trademarks.md

-The affiliated YAPC conferences around the world may use the Perl logo on their websites or materials promoting the conferences with prior written permission from TPF.
+The affiliated YAPC conferences around the world may use the Perl logo on their websites or materials promoting the conferences with prior written permission from TPRF.
 Contact [trademark@perlfoundation.org](mailto:trademark@perlfoundation.org) for permission, and once permission is granted, for high-resolution versions of the Perl logo.